VukAmidzic/AST_abstract_syntax_tree/README.md

 ```
 echo $?
 ```
-to see the result of a tree
+to see the result of a tree in main.c.
+You can also change the tree to you liking.